Storidge/cio-user-docs/guidebook/deploy_cassandra_on_kubernetes.md

     app: cassandra
 ```

 This Service will be used for communication and DNS lookups between your Cassandra Pods.
-After creating this file, run a `kubectl apply -f cassandra-service.yaml` to create the Service.
+After creating this file, run a `kubectl create -f cassandra-service.yaml` to create the Service.

 Validate Cassandra with `kubectl get svc cassandra` to make sure your Cassandra service exists.
 Next, create a StatefulSet file called `cassandra-statefulset.yaml` containing the following: